 Vessy Dusichka has served on the board of various foundations through the years.
 She enjoys giving back to her community.
 Vessy is the Manager of Accounting at the Pew Charitable Trusts.
 Vessy has two daughters who attend the Lawrence Township Public Schools.
 She looks forward to giving back to the community with LTEF- a mission that is very close to her heart.

 Carolina Roe-Raymond joined the LTEF Board in 2018.
 She holds a Ph.D. in Natural Resources and Environment from the University of Michigan, and a B.S. in Ecology and Evolutionary Biology from Rice University.
 As a researcher, Carolina enjoyed volunteering in activities to help connect science with non-scientists, such as doing demonstrations for kids at the Detroit Zoo, mentoring high school and undergraduate students in lab and field research, and presenting emerging science to members of local garden groups.
-Carolina works as a Project Coordinator with Rutgers, coordinating pollinator research projects between 15 faculty members and helping with the data and communication pieces of the research.
+Carolina works as a Visualization Analyst at Princeton University, where she helps students, faculty and staff transform their data into visuals that help explore and communicate their findings.
 Carolina grew up in Mercer County and benefitted greatly from an excellent public school system, and she is passionate about helping other students have access to high quality education.
 Carolina and her husband settled down in Lawrence in 2017.

 Pat Devlin joined the LTEF board in 2018, a year after retiring from 38 years in Lawrence Township Public Schools.
 Both she and her husband, Pete, are graduates of Lawrence High, as well as their two daughters.
 She has lived in Lawrence the majority of her life.
 Pat taught grades 2 and 3 at Ben Franklin Elementary School, as well as grades 4,5, and 6 at Lawrence Intermediate.
 She was also an Academic Support Instructor (ASI) at LIS.
 She has received numerous LTEF grants at both schools.
 Pat is looking forward to helping teachers enrich their classroom routines by applying for grants that enable both the teachers and the students to go beyond the daily classroom experiences.
 She hopes to encourage peer collaboration and brainstorming.